moraneharsh/Chirantanbanik/README.md

 ### Hi there 👋
+Myself Chirantan Banik currently a second-year B.Tech(CSE) student at Sikkim Manipal Institute of Technology.
+I'm the type of person who enjoys trying new things and taking on new challenges.
+I'm always on the lookout for new chances.
+Exploring and learning about fields such as Android and Web development.

 - 🔭 I’m currently working on exceling my skills and building myself.
 - 🌱 I’m currently learning Android and Web Development.